mattray/inspec-iggy/README.md

 Iggy is a command-line tool for generating [InSpec](https://inspec.io) compliance validation from [Terraform](https://terraform.io) ```tfstate``` files.
 You may use tags to annotate your Terraform scripts to specify which compliance profiles will be used and iggy will create a profile including those dependencies.
 Iggy will also attempt to generate InSpec AWS audits by mappping Terraform resources to InSpec resources.

-**CloudFormation support has been started, but it is incomplete while focusing on Terraform.**

 The [CHANGELOG.md](https://github.com/mattray/iggy/blob/master/CHANGELOG.md) covers current, previous and future development milestones and contains the features backlog.

 Iggy was inspired by Christoph Hartmann's [inspec-verify-provision](https://github.com/chris-rock/inspec-verify-provision) and the blog post on testing [Terraform with InSpec](http://lollyrock.com/articles/inspec-terraform/)